Introduction to Universal Design for Learning

 Course Description

-This four-week course will introduce participants to the principles and practices of Universal Design for Learning (UDL).
-The UDL framework provides an approach to designing meaningful learning environments that support learning variability in instructional settings, and creates a learning environment that supports all learners by removing barriers to learning before the learner encounters the barrier.
-UDL practices promote purposeful, proactive, and reflective design that improves student learning across all levels, and focuses on designing for everyone, instead of separating out accommodations for those who need them.
-Librarians in any type of library setting can use UDL practices to create dynamic, meaningful learning in both face-to-face and online environments, synchronously or asynchronously.
-By the end of this course, participants will be able to identify barriers to learning in their instructional practices, describe how UDL can support learners at their institution, and design learning activities using UDL practices.
+This six-week course will introduce participants to the principles and practices of Universal Design for Learning (UDL).
+The UDL framework provides a proactive approach to designing inclusive learning environments that anticipate and address barriers before learners encounter them.
+With a renewed emphasis on identifying and removing barriers rooted in biases and systems of exclusion, UDL benefits all learners, including those with and without disabilities.
+UDL practices promote purposeful, reflective design that fosters equity by creating environments where all learners can thrive without needing separate accommodations.
+Librarians in any type of library setting can apply UDL principles to develop dynamic, engaging instruction in face-to-face and online environments, synchronously or asynchronously.
+By the end of this course, participants will be able to identify systemic and instructional barriers to learning, describe how UDL supports equity and inclusion within their institution, and design learning experiences that proactively remove obstacles and foster meaningful engagement for all learners.

 By the end of this course, you will be able to: